jadecobra/python_tdd_exercises/source/functions/functions.rst

       def test_functions_with_pass(self):
           self.assertIsNone(functions.function_with_pass())

-the terminal shows a :doc:`/exceptions/ModuleNotFoundError`\ , and I add it to the list of exceptions encountered
+the terminal shows a :ref:`ModuleNotFoundError`\ , and I add it to the list of exceptions encountered

 .. code-block:: python